SAP-archive/aas-transformation-library/README.md

 Many improvements are coming!
 All tasks will be posted to our GitHub issue tracking system.
 As mentioned, some of the improvements will mean breaking changes.
 While we strive to avoid doing so, we cannot guarantee this will not happen before the first release.

 ## License
-Copyright (c) 2021 SAP SE or an SAP affiliate company.
-All rights reserved.
+Copyright 2021 SAP SE or an SAP affiliate company and aas-transformation-library contributors.
+Please see our [LICENSE](LICENSE.md) for copyright and license information.
+Detailed information including third-party components and their licensing/copyright information is available via the [REUSE tool](https://api.reuse.software/info/github.com/SAP/aas-transformation-library).
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE](LICENSE) file.